rainycow/heymax/README.md

 ## Bronze layer
 Raw data from source is saved as-is in the bronze layer.
 Data is always fresh in this layer.
 `event_id` is created as a surrogate key in `fact_events_bronze` as there is no natural primary key.
 A column named `loaded_at` is also added.
-This column allows for incremental update to the tables in the subsequent layers.
+This column allows for incremental update to the tables in the downstream layers.

 ## Silver layer